 Concrete curing temperature is undoubtedly a critical part of construction.
 According to a report by ACI Committee 308, the American Concrete Institute defines “curing” as “the process by which hydraulic-cement concrete matures and develops hardened properties over time.”
 This process can be negatively impacted if freshly placed concrete is exposed to temperatures that are too high or too low.
-The beginning stages of the process is essential to the success of the project, as curing directly influences the quality of your overall structure.
-Strength gain during this early stage is rapid, but will slow the longer the concrete cures.
-A proper cure has the following benefits for your completed structure:
+The beginning stages of the process are essential to the success of the project, as curing directly influences the quality of your overall structure.
+Continue to read for more information on curing boxes and the maturity method.

-• Increased durability and strength,
+- Increased durability and strength.

-• Resistance to freezing and thawing.
+- Resistance to freezing and thawing.

 Click here to learn more about concrete curing!